adammathes/neko/README.md

 # Neko

-`neko` is a self-hosted, rss news reader focused on simplicity and efficiency.
+`neko` is a self-hosted, rss reader focused on simplicity and efficiency.

 Backend is written in `Go` and there is a simple javascript frontend and cat ears.